scarletquasar/GitGrabber.NET/README.md

 <p align="center">A GitHub API informations grabbing library for .NET</p>

 ## Usage
-To get started with GitGrabber you have to install the package manually.
+To get started with GitGrabber you have to install the package manually adding the `git-grabber.dll` in the project and a reference in the *.csproj:
 ```html
   <ItemGroup>
     <Reference Include="git-grabber">